Safety is Providence's top priority. A safe working environment for our employees is fundamental to our everyday culture.

 - Governing Law.
 The provisions of this Agreement and any documents that will be delivered pursuant hereto shall be governed by and construed in accordance with the laws of the State of Louisiana.
 If any term is deemed unenforceable, the remainder of the Agreement shall stay in full force and effect.

 - Submission to Jurisdiction.
 Any legal suit, action or proceeding arising out of or relating to this Agreement shall be instituted in the federal courts of the United States of America or the courts of the State of Louisiana in each case located in the City of Baton Rouge and Parish of East Baton Rouge Parish, and each party irrevocably submits to the exclusive jurisdiction of such courts in any such suit, action or proceeding.

 - Severability.
 If any provision or portion of this Agreement is declared by a court of competent jurisdiction to be illegal and/or unenforceable, the validity of the remaining terms and provisions shall not be affected, and the rights and obligations of the parties shall be construed and enforced as if the Agreement did not contain the particular term or provision held to be invalid.

 - Limitation of Liability.
-Nothing in this Agreement shall exclude or limit (a) Contractor's liability under Section 4, Section 6, Section 11, and Section 12 hereof, or (b) Contractor's liability for fraud, personal injury or death caused by its negligence or willful misconduct.
+Nothing in this Agreement shall exclude or limit (a) Subcontractor's liability under Section 4, Section 6, Section 11, and Section 12 hereof, or (b) Subcontractor's liability for fraud, personal injury or death caused by its negligence or willful misconduct.